 - IRAs allow you to save for retirement and get a deduction on your taxes.

-- You can only contribute $5,500 per year to an IRA ($6,500 if you are over 50) and there are limitations on eligibility.
+- You can only contribute $5,500 per year to an IRA ($6,500 if you are 50 or over) and there are limitations on eligibility.

 An IRA is a tool that can help you save money for retirement.
 There are all sorts of IRAs, but the most common is a “Traditional” IRA.
-A Traditional IRA allows you to contribute up to a certain amount each year and deduct your contributions from your income taxes.
-The money grows over time and you pay taxes in the year you withdraw that money.
-We explain the traditional IRA in more detail below:
+We explain the Traditional IRA in more detail below:

 - What are the tax benefits of a Traditional IRA?